Konstantine Janashia: Career

 Janashia started his sporting career in rugby and was part of the local junior team.
 He started weightlifting at the age of 18 and would soon receive an invite to his first strongman contest from his national federation after noticing his size and strength.

 In August 2016, Janashia made his first appearance at the World's Strongest Man competition.
 He made it past the qualifying heats to the finals and placed fourth overall in the competition.

 In April 2017, Janashia made his first appearance at Europe's Strongest Man, where he placed fourth.
-In May 2017, he returned to the World's Strongest Man competition, made it to the finals and placed eighth overall.
+In May 2017, he returned to the World's Strongest Man competition, where he again made the finals and placed eighth overall.
 In September 2017, he took part in the World Deadlift Championships as part of the Giants Live Tour Final.
 He pulled 400 kg for 5 reps, with JF Caron matching him.
 He would go on to place second overall in the Tour Final.

 In April 2018, Janashia returned to Europe's Strongest Man and placed second behind Hafthor Bjornsson.
 Later that month, he competed at the 2018 World's Strongest Man competition and placed ninth overall.

 In April 2019, Janashia competed at the 2019 Europe's Strongest Man competition and set a new Georgian Record in the Log Lift, lifting 202.5 kg.
 He placed third in the overall competition.
 In June 2019, he competed at the 2019 World's Strongest Man competition and made it to the finals.
 However, he had to withdraw due to a tricep tear, settling for tenth place.

 In September 2020, Janashia took part in the second season of the World's Ultimate Strongman Feats of Strength series against Rauno Heinla to break the Deadlift for Repetitions record, with the record standing at 400 kg for 5 reps.
 However, Janashia only managed to pull 2 reps while Heinla broke the record by pulling 6 reps.
 In November 2020, Janashia was unable to compete at the 2020 World's Strongest Man competition due to testing positive for COVID-19.